sfl0r3nz05/OT-NWbasedOnGNS3/GNS3Network/IT-Network/README.md

  >**Note:** To deploy the field device layer it is recommended:
   >> A first stage deploy simple PCs as field devices layer.

-  >> A second stage these devices will be replaced by OT devices.

 ### Field devices Layer

 - To deploy only simple PC follows this [documentation](./Devices-Configurations/devices_images/SimplePCs/README.md)